Biden and Trump share Easter messages with very different tones

 “May God bless and keep you.”

-In his own message, posted on his social media platform Truth Social, Mr Trump also wished a “Happy Easter to all” though he included an attack on those seeking to “put me in prison”.
+In his own message, posted on his social media platform Truth Social, Mr Trump also wished a “Happy Easter to all,” although he included an attack on those seeking to “put me in prison”.

 In a lengthy and, as is often the case, all-capitalised post on Sunday afternoon, the former president railed against some of his usual suspects, including DOJ special counsel Jack Smith and Georgia attorney Fani Willis.